 4. Define ‘adequate doses’ in the method section not in result section (line 168)

 Response: Thank you again.
-It has been removed and added in result section (line 143 and 144).
+It has been removed from the results section and added in method section page 6, line 132.

 5. Please reproduce the figure 1 with addition of alive and death group for all divisions within the vaccinated and non-vaccinated participants and calculate p value here.

 Response: Thank you.
-Figure 1 is reproduced now depicting alive and death groups for all divisions within the vaccinated and non-vaccinated participants and also indicating the p-values.
+Figure 1 i.e, “Tetanus toxoid vaccination status across different divisions” is reproduced now depicting alive and death groups for all divisions within the vaccinated and non-vaccinated participants and also indicating the p-values.
+It is thus renamed to Figure 2, as we have introduced another chart in the manuscript named Figure 1, depicting the “Proportion of dead and alive neonates”.

 6. Please remove figure 3.
 This figure has no relation with TT vaccine.